playgap/ios-sdk/README.md

 **Deliver Full Reward on Claiming Reward:**

 Allow the user to store rewards during offline gameplay without granting the rewards until the user claims them online.
-This incetivises the user to return online sooner.
+This incentivises the user to return online sooner.

 Once the user returns online and claims the rewards, grant the full rewards.

+### Note about Connection

+The Playgap SDK is developed with offline-first approach.
+However, the SDK does not prohibit any of its flows to execute while connected to the internet.
+All of the flows explained above will work under the assumption that the user is considered offline while the advertisement is playing.
+The Playgap SDK will still expect the "Return to Online" flow to consider the rewards from the advertisement as claimed.

 ## Requirements